 Until 1970, filing for divorce in the United States required attributing fault, such as cruelty or misbehavior, to one spouse or the other and blaming him or her for the end of the marriage.
 This changed in 1970 when California introduced “no fault divorce” which allowed couples to divorce without attributing any kind of fault to each other.
 In California, one member of the couple simply needed to assert that there were “irreconcilable differences” between the couple.

 Massachusetts passed no fault divorce legislation in 1976, and the vast majority of divorces are now no fault.
 In Massachusetts, the no fault grounds for divorce is an assertion of “Irretrievable Breakdown of Marriage.”
-In uncontested (and no fault) divorces, this assertion is made in the “Joint Petition for Divorce” divorce paper and in the “Joint Affidavit of Irretrievable Breakdown” divorce form.
+In uncontested divorces (which are no-fault by definition), this assertion is made in the “Joint Petition for Divorce” divorce paper and in the “Joint Affidavit of Irretrievable Breakdown” divorce form.
 In a contested (and no fault) divorce, the assertion of irretrievable breakdown is made in the “Complaint for Divorce.”

 Although Massachusetts has no fault divorce, it is still possible to file for “fault divorce.”
 Massachusetts General Laws Chapter 208, Section 1, gives the following grounds for fault divorce: